-This strainer-type container that I found at my dollar store is a great tool for weaving yarn and string.
+This strainer-type container I found at my Dollar Store is a great tool for weaving yarn and string.

-There are a lot of art supplies in the aisles of the dollar store.
-I do think that there are better places to purchase art supplies in classroom quantities, but the dollar store is a great place when you need small supplies of something for a project.
+There are a lot of great art and craft supplies in the aisles of the Dollar Store.
+I do think that there are better places to purchase art supplies in classroom quantities, but the Dollar Store is a great place when you need small supplies of something for a project.

 Here are some of my favorite art supplies that can be used for fine motor activities.